plapicola/quantified-self-api/README.md

 ##### Update one food item

-A single food object can be updated by submitting a `PATCH` request to the `/api/v1/foods/:id` endpoint where `:id` is a valid Id of a food item in the system and the body contains both or one of name or calories as keys.
+A single food object can be updated by submitting a `PATCH` request to the `/api/v1/foods/:id` endpoint where `:id` is a valid Id of a food item in the system and the body contains both name and calories as keys.
 This will return the updated Food Object with its attributes including its `id`, `name`, and `calories` along with a 200 status code.
 An example request would look like:

 ```HTTP
 POST '/api/v1/foods/1'